About the author: Alina Khazanova, Product Designer @ Elementor

 Other important parts of a style guide are the layoutgrid, and spacing rules, most of which might be implemented using HTML and CSS.
 These will define how your pages are structured.
 To get started, you can create some basic templates for your main layouts.

-Spacing rules from Firefox’s Photon Design System
+Spacing Rules From Firefox’s Photon Design System

 This will make it much easier to expand your website and add new pages in the future.